-6. Go Shopping at the Siem Reap Night Markets
+7. Go Shopping in Siem Reap at the Night Markets

-Bring out your best bargaining game when the sun goes down.
+Bring out your best bargaining game when the sun goes down for one of the best things to do in Siem Reap at night.
 During the day, Siem Reap Town appears quite empty, almost like a ghost town as travellers spend their days at Angkor Wat.
 But at night time, everyone returns for the night markets.
 The city really comes alive at night.
 Whether it’s for a bite to eat, window shopping, or making purchases to bring back home.

 Many of the night markets are located close to each other, so you can walk from night market to night market in one night.